Skip to main content

 • Do you feel sad, depressed or anxious?

-• Have you recently had a major loss, a major change or a stressful event in your life?
+• Have you recently had a major loss, change or stressful event in your life?

-You might be referred to a specialist who can diagnose dementia or memory disorders, such as a neurologist, psychiatrist, psychologist or geriatrician.
+You might be referred to a specialist who can diagnose dementia or memory disorders, such as a neurologist, psychiatrist, neuropsychologist or geriatrician.
+You may need additional testing, known as a neuropsychological test, to determine whether your thinking changes are normal for your age or not.

 The importance of a diagnosis

 Coming to terms with memory loss and the possible onset of dementia can be difficult.
-Some people try to hide memory problems, and some family members or friends compensate for a person's loss of memory ― sometimes without being aware of how much they've adapted to the impairment.
+Some people try to hide memory problems, and some family members or friends compensate for a person's memory loss ― sometimes without being aware of how much they've adapted to the impairment.

 Getting a prompt diagnosis is important, even if it's challenging.
 Identifying a reversible cause of memory impairment enables you to get appropriate treatment.

-Also, an early diagnosis of mild cognitive impairment, Alzheimer's disease or a related disorder is beneficial because you can:
+Also, an early diagnosis of mild cognitive impairment, Alzheimer's disease or a related disorder is beneficial because you can begin treatment, identify resources, settle legal matters and determine future care preferences.

 Topics in this Post